LrGeometry/mATs/README.md

 The implementation uses 2 separate contracts - a proxy contract (`AGLDTokenProxy.sol`)and an implementation contract(`AGLDTokenV1.sol`).
 This allows upgrading the contract, as a new implementation contact can be deployed and the Proxy updated to point to it.
 ## AGLDToken
-The FiatToken offers a number of capabilities, which briefly are described below.
+The AGLDToken offers a number of capabilities, which briefly are described below.
 There are more [detailed design docs](./doc/tokendesign.md) in the `doc` folder.

 ### ERC20 compatible